CossackDex/VercelTest/README.md

 ## E-mail whitelist

-First code is example of how you can handle email whitelist.
-For POC purpose it's small SET that will only allow emails from the hard-coded list of addresses.
+The first code is an example of handling an e-mail whitelist.
+For POC purposes, it's a small set that only allows e-mails from the hard-coded list of addresses.
-If your company has custom email ending, this code can be easliy changed to allow auth from the set of emails based on rule.
+If your company has a custom e-mail end, you can easily rewrite this code to auth from the set of e-mails based on the rule.

 ```javascript
 exports.onExecutePostLogin = async (event, api) => {